I’m interested in obtaining an ROTC scholarship, how do I apply for one?

 What does ROTC entail?

 There are three parts to Army ROTC: military science class, physical training, and field training exercises.
 Once a week you will take a military science class, which covers topics like: military history, leadership, personnel management, and Army skills.
 The freshman, sophomore and junior classes are worth 1 credit per semester while the Senior class is worth 3 credits.
-We conduct physical training (PT) 3 times a week from 6:30 am until 7:40 am.
-PT is held at your home school on Monday and Wednesday while Friday’s PT session rotates between the 4 participating universities.
+We conduct physical training (PT) 3 times a week from 6:30 am until 7:30 am, which is held at your home school.
 Transportation is provided to all Army ROTC events.
 About one weekend a month we train in the field at one of the local active military installations.
 We train in things like land navigation, squad and platoon level battle drills, basic rifle marksmanship, etc.

 Is there a summer training thing I need to attend?